dave-yang/krystal-docs/README.md

 Krystal PHP Framework
 =====================

-A lightweight PHP framework with focus on testability and decent APIs.
-It follows SOLID, SoC and known best practises in general.
+A lightweight PHP framework with focus on testability and building decent APIs.
+It follows SOLID, SoC and known best practices in general.

 Usage
 =====